Donjella/assignment-2-CSA/readme.md

 More information on their licensing, security and compatibility impact can be viewed in the Third-party software licensing and security section.

 ### Setting Up the Environment
-1. Application is written in **Python Version 3.12.5**.
-Hence, please ensure you have Python 3.12.5 or later installed.
+ ***Note*** :The application is developed and tested on Python 3.12.5 and is confirmed to work on Unix-like systems (specifically macOS).
+Compatibility on other operating systems is not guaranteed.
+Below are the instructions for setting up the environment on macOS; please adjust as needed for your system.

-2. Install dependencies using a virtual environment.
+1. Install dependencies using a virtual environment.

 ```bash
 # to set up virtual environment